Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 1. The Voyage of Business Development

-Let’s face it: part of the uncompromising beauty of Shark Tank is watching unconventional ideas and how they’re received.
+Let’s face it: part of the allure of Shark Tank is watching unconventional ideas and how they’re received.
 The Fire Hose wasn’t alone in its comedic appeal.
-Other important inventions include:
+Other notable inventions include:

 • The Ionic Ear: A surgically implanted Bluetooth device that didn’t quite make it.